Pannun booked under UAPA after Khalistani banners come up outside HP assembly complex in Dharamshala | Law-Order

 Kundu said the FIR against Pannun and others was lodged on the complaint of Ram Chand alias Ajay Kumar of Kaned village under Dharamshala tehsil of the Kangra district.

 In a statement here on Sunday evening, the DGP said, ''Gurpatwant Singh Pannun, the general counsel to Sikhs for Justice has been made the main accused in the case.”
-DGP also set up a seven-member Special Investigation Team to expeditiously investigate the case involving the putting up of Khalistani banners and scrawling of pro-Khalistan slogans and graffiti over the outer walls near the main gate of the Himachal legislative assembly complex Tapovan in Dharamshala.
-PTI DJI RAX RAX
+The case was lodged at Dharamshala police station, he added The HP DGP also set up a seven-member Special Investigation Team to expeditiously investigate the case involving the putting up of Khalistani banners and scrawling of pro-Khalistan slogans and graffiti over the outer walls near the main gate of the Himachal legislative assembly complex Tapovan in Dharamshala.
+The members of the SIT are Kangra’s Additional Superintendent of Police Puneet Raghu, Jawalaji’s Sub-Divisional Police Officer Chander Paul, Mandi’s Deputy SP (CID) Sushant Sharma, Jawali SDPO Sidharath Sharma, besides Dharamshala police station’s SHO and Yol police post in-charge, the DGP said in his statement.

+The SIT has been directed to take up the investigation of the case immediately and carry out a professional and impartial investigation to ensure transparency, the HP police chief said.

+“The SIT has also been directed to contact with the state and central intelligence agencies to unearth the inter-state and international linkages, if any,” he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)